nico-studR/M245AI_W3Schools/README.md

 # M245AI_W3Schools
-Task for the lessons on AI (based on W3Schools)
+Tasks for the lessons on AI (based on W3Schools)